Mt. Carmel

 Scenic Byway

 The Mt.
-Carmel Scenic Byway runs 60 miles, from Kanab to the junction of Scenic Byway 12 which travels to Bryce Canyon.
+Carmel Scenic Byway runs 60 miles, from Kanab to the junction of SR-12, which travels to Bryce Canyon.
 It also intersects with the Zion-Mt.
-Carmel Highway that runs through Zion National Park and Highway 14 to Cedar Mountain.
-Three miles south of Mt.
-Carmel Junction is the turn-off to the Coral Pink Sand Dunes.
-Inhale the clean air found along this scenic byway where summers are moderate and winters are mild.
+Carmel Highway that runs through Zion National Park, and SR-14 to Cedar Mountain.
+Three miles south of the Junction is the turn-off to the Coral Pink Sand Dunes.
+Enjoy is here where summers are moderate and winters are mild.

 |